Giovanni3A/delphi/README.md

-# delphi
+# spated

-Spatio-temporal data wrangling and analysis
+Spatio-temporal data wrangling and analysis.
+If you have data from events with geographical and temporal features and want to create analytical datasets aggregating this information with other sources, `spated` can help you.